Harvesting on-site renewable energy

 “The intent of the Energy Petal is to signal a new age of design, wherein the built environment relies solely on renewable forms of energy and operates year-round in a safe, pollution-free manner.
 In addition, it aims to prioritize reductions and optimization before technological solutions are applied to eliminate wasteful spending—of energy, resources, and dollars.”
 International Living Future Institute

-The Energy Petal requires Net Positive Energy, which means one hundred and five percent of the project’s energy needs must be supplied by on-site renewable energy on a net annual basis, without the use of on-site combustion.
-As with other natural resources, The Kendeda Building must balance the energy it uses with the energy it is able to produce.
-Consideration is first given to climate-appropriate passive design, then energy conservation measures (ECMs), which reduce the size of energy system needed, and, finally, to onsite renewable energy.
+The Energy Petal requires net positive energy, which means at least one hundred and five percent of the project’s energy needs must be supplied by on-site renewable energy on a net annual basis, without the use of on-site combustion.
+As with other natural resources, The Kendeda Building must balance the energy it uses with the energy it is able to harness.
+Consideration is first given to climate-appropriate passive design, then energy conservation measures, which reduce the size of renewable energy system needed, and, finally, to on-site renewable energy.

-The Kendeda Building will have two, 75-person classrooms, two 24-person class labs, a makerspace, a 170-person auditorium, office space for co-located programs, and a coffee cart.
-Based upon this programming, it has a pEUI (predicted energy use intensity) of 34, which is 66 percent more efficient than an average building of the same size and occupancy.
+The Kendeda Building will have two 64-person classrooms, two 24-person class labs, two 16-person class labs, a 16-person conference room, makerspace, 176-person auditorium, rooftop apiary and pollinator garden, an office space for co-located programs, and a coffee cart.
+Based upon this programming, it has a projected energy use intensity (EUI) of 34 kBTU/SF/YR, which is 66 percent more efficient than an average building of the same size and occupancy.

 Passive design is a technique that designers use at the initial planning stages of a project to leverage the natural climate, solar, and energy characteristics of a building and its surroundings to lower energy demands.
 For The Kendeda Building, designers prioritized the following variables to enhance the building’s ability to operate passively in Atlanta’s climate, especially to reduce cooling needs and the associated energy needs.